alexptic/devart-template/project_posts/2014-03-10-Decomposition-of-the-project.md

 Application naturally decompose on two parts - client part and server part.

 ## Thin-client version
-In this version most of work performed on server side - client application only sends location data and receives audio stream.
+In this version most of work performed on server-side - client application only sends location data and receives audio stream.
-*Pros:*  easy logic on client side, less energy consumption.
+*Pros:*  easy logic on client-side, less energy consumption.
 *Cons:* high internet traffic, potentially delay in response.

 ![Thin-client version](../project_images/thin_client.jpg?raw=true "Thin-client version")

-Server side consist following functional modules:
+Server-side consist of the following functional modules:

 ####Location data collector
 *Purpose:* Collect location data from connected clients and save it into database.
 *Implementation:* Server-side web-application.
 One instance for each connected user.
 Implementation languages: Dart, C++, Java.
-Data receives via Google map API or directly from device in JSON format.
-In demo purpose can be used online gps-tracking service http://livegpstracks.com/ which send location data in JSON format on HTTP request.
-I already used this service in “Concert for city and 4 musicians” media-performance.
+Data received via Google map API or directly from device in JSON format.
+In demo purpose online gps-tracking service http://livegpstracks.com/  can be used which send location data in JSON format on HTTP request.
+This service was already in my “Concert for city and 4 musicians” media-performance.

 ####Sound Generator
 *Purpose:* Generate soundscape from location data.
 Data queried from database using raw SQL or XML.
 Module output is separate files or audio streams which directed to the Mixer module.